The River Wye

 It's time that Avara did something

 We were the first business in the catchment to publish accurate data about our supply chain and a clear roadmap for action.
-We have been working with local knowledge experts, including the Wye and Usk Foundation.
+We have invested in improving data, monitoring and understanding of river health, and have engaged with industry, academic and regulatory stakeholders to support evidence-based solutions.

 From January 2024, any manure generated on farms that supply us and would have been sold as fertiliser in the catchment is being exported.
 In addition, the small number of farmers that supply us, and also retain manure for fertiliser on their other farmland, agreed to pilot new soil assurance standards under Red Tractor.